-“Analysts can be involved in many parts of the analytics process,” says Michael Reddy, founder and chief analytics officer at Digital Acumen.
-As a data analyst, you could be included in everything from setting up an analytics system to providing insights based on the data you collect—you may even be asked to train others in your data-collection system.
+Analysts can be involved in any part of the analysis process.
+In a data analyst role, you could be included in everything from setting up an analytics system to providing insights based on the data you collect—you may even be asked to train others in your data-collection system.

 Now that you have an idea of what data analysts do in general, you’re ready to dig into the specifics of life on the job as a data analyst.

-What are some common data analyst job duties?
+What are some common data analyst responsibilities?

 1. Producing reports

 Writing up a report isn’t as simple as throwing numbers onto a blank page and sending it to your manager.
 “Successful data analysts understand how to create narratives with data,” says Jess Kendra, manager of analytics at Porter Novelli.
-“To remain valuable, the reports, answers and insights data analysis provides have to be understood by the next decision-maker, who frequently is not an analyst.”
+“To remain valuable, the reports, answers and insights that data analysis provides have to be understood by the next decision-maker, who frequently is not an analyst.”

 2. Spotting patterns

 Reporting in regular increments, such as weekly, monthly or quarterly, is important since it helps an analyst notice significant patterns.
-“They all contribute to an overarching timeframe where we can see trends over time,” Pham adds.
+“They all contribute to an overarching time frame where we can see trends over time,” Pham adds.

 3. Collaborating with others

+Being able to communicate well is important.
 “Your success is dependent on your ability to work with people—the people you are gathering the research questions from, peers you collaborate with to execute the work and the people you deliver the final presentation to,” Kendra says.